gargi-gupta/AP-Project/README.md

     4. TaskReport: He will send his task report to the supervisor

 -->LOGOUT: A use case which will be extended from all the above mentioned use cases as the user can opt to logout from the entire system at any point of time.

+-->LOGIN method will contain username and password parameters and the database file will be checked after every successfull login.
+Else an error message will be shown and user will be asked to login again.